znatii/znatii/README.md

 I also enjoy creating tools to **automate tasks** and simplify my daily workflow, especially on **UNIX-based operating systems**.

 ---
+# What will you find here? 💻🔥

-# This repository is where I’ll share:
+ This repository is where I’ll share:

 - My most interesting projects.
 - **Writeups** for **CTF challenges** and unique **machines** I’ve solved.